Your summary statement explained

 2. Amount advanced during 2020

-Any additional money you borrowed from us during 2017, or the original advance if the mortgage was taken out during 2018.
+Any additional money you borrowed from us during 2018, or the original advance if the mortgage was taken out during 2018.
 If you had any monies advanced during 2018 and opted to add any fees to this amount, they will be included in this figure.

 3. Interest charged during 2020

 This figure shows you how much interest was charged on your mortgage account(s) during 2020.

 4. Other charges